-Internet is full of tips on how to be productive.
-But most of these tips come down to basic things like “drink more water”, “have breakfast in the morning” and even “eat more lemons”.
-SOLAR Digital has managed to find really useful tips that will benefit you.
+Internet is full of productivity tips.
+But most of them seem to be basic things like “Drink more water”, “Don't forget to have breakfast” and even “Eat more lemons”.
+SOLAR Digital has found really useful tips that will benefit you.
 Here they are, 100 recommendations on how to make your day effective in all ways.

 1. Use online documents only.
 There, you can comment, edit, view previous versions and work together with colleagues.

-2. Name files and folders understandably to find them quickly later.
+2. Name files and folders clearly to find them quickly later.
 Example: “Solar Digital / Design / Web / Main Page” instead of the standard “Design” folder.

-3. Set up AutoCorrect by the first letters on your phone to call quickly emails, links, often used phrases.
-For example, the word “tours” on the phone leads to the link sailica.com/tours.
-You can do it by standard means of the smartphone OS (iOS, f. e.) or with a particular application.
+3. Set up AutoCorrect by the first letters on your phone to quickly access emails or links.
+For example, the word “tours” on my phone leads to the link sailica.com/tours.
+You can do it by standard smartphone OS means (iOS, etc) or with a particular application.

-4. Photos of your documents in the cloud save plenty of time in the most urgent situations.
+4. Photos of your documents put in the cloud save plenty of time in urgent situations.
 Create a separate cloud folder for them.
 Or — even better — keep them on your phone, not to depend on an online connection.

 6. Look through your mail and messengers at a certain time daily.
-Every time you get distracted by them, you lose focus on the main task.
+You lose focus on the main task every time you get distracted by them.

-7. Use the “reply to all” button when answering in the group message.
+7. Use the “Reply All” button when answering in the group message.
 The consequences of the fact that 1 person receives your letter instead of 7 may be unpredictable.

 8. Sort the information.
 It is much easier to find the necessary files in a systematic and structured folders hierarchy.

 9. Download a screenshot program.
 And save screenshots in one click.
-On smartphones, this can be done by regular means. iPhone: off+home, in the latest models — off+volume up.
-Android: basically off+decrease the volume.
+On smartphones, this can be done by regular means. iPhone: Off+Home, in the latest models — Off+Volume Up.
+Android: basically Off+Volume Down.

 10. In repetitive situations, use templates.
 For example, a letter signature, answers to frequently asked questions, standard response forms.
 You can edit them later — it’s still easier than creating something from scratch.